Rain or Shine almost coughed up a big lead against San Miguel, yes, but head coach Yeng Guiao is choosing to keep the glass half full.

 “You progress in your maturity, you progress in your character, how to fight against adversity.”

-By taking the scalp of the mighty Beermen, Rain or Shine has notched its fifth win in as many games in the conference, which is already its best start in franchise history, according to league stats czar Fidel Mangonon III.
+By scalping the mighty Beermen, Rain or Shine has notched its fifth win in as many games in the conference.
+And this is already its best start in franchise history, according to league stats czar Fidel Mangonon III.

-More than the record, Guiao is prouder of how they’ve been able to put these wins together, particularly in games where the odds were stacked against them.
+More than the record, though, Guiao is prouder of how they’ve put these wins together, particularly in games with the odds stacked against them.

-After downing guest team Macau in their debut, the Elasto Painters had to make do without import Jaylen Johnson in about five-and-a-half quarters when they lost to TNT, and he had to serve a one-game ban versus Meralco.
+After downing guest team Macau in their debut, the Elasto Painters had to make do without import Jaylen Johnson in about five-and-a-half quarters as they faced TNT, then he had to serve a one-game ban versus Meralco.

-Yet, they found ways to overcome that predicament, and in impressive fashion, too.
-They cut Bol Bol down to size to take down the Tropang 5G, and then showed that it can get the job done even with an all-Filipino crew versus the Bolts.
+Still, they found ways to overcome that predicament, and in impressive fashion, too.
+They cut Bol Bol down to size to take down the Tropang 5G, and then showed that they can get the job done even with an all-Filipino crew versus the Bolts.

-And when ‘JJ’ finally returned to action, the tight-knit unit gave him the warmest of welcomes by dealing Blackwater a beatdown of historic proportions–a humiliating 151-95 crushing to reset the highest winning margin in PBA history.
+When ‘JJ’ finally returned to action, the tight-knit unit gave him the warmest of welcomes.
+They dealt Blackwater a beatdown of historic proportions — a humiliating 151-95 crushing to reset the highest winning margin in PBA history.

-Then came their great escape against no less than SMB, in which they nearly squandered a 25-point cushion, no thanks to a Marcio Lassiter-led rally by the opposition, but prevented disaster thanks to Johnson and Adrian Nocum.
+Then came their great escape against SMB, in which they nearly squandered a 25-point cushion, no thanks to a Marcio Lassiter-led rally by the opposition.
+However, they prevented disaster thanks to Johnson and Adrian Nocum.

 Just five games into the midseason conference, yet Guiao and the whole team feel as if they have already gone through everything imaginable.